jasmaa/aoc2021/README.md

 # AoC 2021

-[Advent of Code 2021](https://adventofcode.com/2021) but with Kubernetes for some reason.
+[Advent of Code 2021](https://adventofcode.com/2021) but each solution is a horribly-written microservice and the entire thing is deployed with Kubernetes for some reason.

 ## Development